In this blog post we will configure Authelia as OIDC provider and use it to enable Single Sign On (SSO) in Immich.

 Configuring Authelia

-Authelia's configuration is defined in a configuration.yaml file.
-Within this file, we can define the necessary OIDC configuration settings such as defining a provider and a client.
+Authelia's configuration is defined in a configuration.yml file.
+Within this file, we can define the necessary OIDC configuration settings such as a provider and a client.

 Creating an OIDC Provider and Client